Wirral Branch TOMCC – the first 30 years

 paid for out of club funds.

 The 2001 Dragon rally was memorable for an awful site and even worse weather!
 We faced a

 blizzard riding across Snowdon and on arrival at the old Caernarfon airport Pete, Colin and Phil

-turned round and headed home, leaving only five of us to brave the night there.
-With Farnz trying
+turned around and headed home, leaving only five of us to brave the night there.
+With Franz trying

 desperately to get a North Wales branch running, he queried the border with Wirral as he needed all